vals-ai/public-benchmark-services-registry/README.md

 # public-benchmark-services-registry

-Public pilot registry for benchmark services that can be shared outside Vals.
+A registry of public benchmark services used by valkyrie.

-This registry intentionally contains only:
+This registry contains:

 - `swebench-benchmark-service`
 - `terminal-bench-benchmark-service`